<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 The answer is simple: To keep your pool safe for swimming, you’re going to have to use at least one pool sanitizer.

-At River Pools, we manufacture and install fiberglass pools for customers across North America.
+At River Pools, we specialize in fiberglass pools.
 Having been in the pool industry for years, we've seen many sanitation methods in action and know how they work with the various inground pool types.

 In this guide, we’re going to introduce seven pool sanitation options and give a brief overview of how they work so that you can decide which is right for your swimming pool.